ACO Musician

 Subscribers since our very first season in 1975, Robert and Margaret have also been donors for over 20 years and are currently part of our ACO GOLD circle supporting our 50th anniversary.

-If we had to pick out one concert from the many which we have enjoyed over the years, I think we would have to give the prize to the performance of Beethoven’s Seventh Symphony in, I think, 2006.
-Until then, our benchmark for a performance of this symphony had been Furtwängler conducting – from a chair (he was old and frail) -- the London Philharmonic, in the Royal Festival Hall in 1965.
+If we had to pick one concert out of the many we have enjoyed over the years, I think we would have to give the prize to the performance of Beethoven’s Seventh Symphony in around 2006.
+Until then, our benchmark for a performance of this symphony had been Furtwängler conducting the London Philharmonic at the Royal Festival Hall in 1965.

 We had come to think of that symphony as massive and ‘monumental’ – relentless, inexorable in its movement towards its end, building slowly but surely to its inevitable and solemn conclusion.
-The ACO performance turned all that on its head and was utterly convincing in showing us a different way of looking at this great work.
-ACO tempos under Richard have always been (sometimes almost perilously) on the fast side, but the speed here seemed completely justified and was by no means consistently fast or unvarying.
+The ACO performance turned that on its head and gave us a different way of looking at this great work.

 What keeps you coming back to ACO concerts after 50 years?

-What always stands out when watching this great orchestra (now our favourite among many) is the sense of community among the players, a community into which visiting soloists are actively invited and which they, in return, clearly value and enjoy.
+What always stands out when watching this great orchestra is the sense of community among the players, a community into which visiting soloists are actively invited and which they, in return, clearly value and enjoy.

 ACO Emerging Artist